Me Before You

 What you're really searching for when you look for books like Me Before You

 You want romance that grapples with real ethical questions.
-Stories where love is transformative but not omnipotent, where happy endings aren't guaranteed, and where characters make choices that honor their complexity as human beings.
+Stories where love is powerful but not omnipotent, where happy endings aren't guaranteed, and where characters make choices that honor their complexity as human beings.

 You're drawn to relationships where both people grow, but in different directions.
 Where the romance matters intensely but doesn't erase the other struggles each person faces.
 Where loving someone means seeing them fully, not just the parts that fit your hopes.